Zcash is stored in special wallets that consist of private and

 dispose of your cryptocurrency visible only to you is most important.
 Our top picks

-for Zcash would be Trezor One and Ledger Blue for a
+for Zcash would be Trezor Model T and Trezor One for a

 secure storage of your private keys.